khalidassalafy/30-Days-of-Python-of-Arewa-Data-Science-Academy/README.md

 # 🐍  Arewa Data Science 30 Days Of Python  🐍

  Arewa Data Science 30-Days of Python Challenge.
-This is one of the basic reuirements in the Data Science journey in Arewa Data Science Academy.
+This is one of the basic reuirements for Data Science journey in Arewa Data Science Academy.

  All anwsers to dailly excercises are posted here.
 The Excercises covered so far are:
 |# Day | Topics                                                    |